What Does It Mean If My Exhaust Pipe Is Turning Blue?

 One of the primary causes of exhaust pipe turning blue is a lean fuel mixture.
 In a lean fuel mixture situation, there is not enough fuel compared to the amount of air drawn into the combustion chamber.
 As a result, the combustion process becomes hotter than normal, pushing the exhaust gas temperatures to higher levels.
 This increase in temperature can cause the exhaust pipe to turn blue.

-See also Can I Replace My Exhaust Flex Pipe Myself?
+See also How Often Should I Inspect My Exhaust System?

 A lean fuel mixture can be caused by various factors, such as a malfunctioning fuel injector, intake air leaks, or incorrect adjustments to the fuel-air ratio.
 If left unaddressed, a lean fuel mixture can result in reduced engine performance, increased fuel consumption, and potential engine damage.